TGion/hugo-gion-io/content/blog/automate-tasks-with-cron.md

 ---

-title: "Automate tasks with cron, periodic.conf and at"
+title: "Automate tasks with cron, periodic and at"
 date: 2023-05-29T08:00:00+02:00

 draft: false

-description: "Configure automated system and user tasks with integrated FreeBSD system tools cron, periodic.conf and create new tasks.
+description: "Configure automated system and user tasks with integrated FreeBSD system tools cron, periodic and create new tasks.
 Deliver reports via mail with dma to the system user."
 keywords: [freebsd, automation, cron, periodic.conf]

 tags: [bsd]